cindy-kivala/Story-Nest/README.md

 - Stored in memory only (not saved on page reload)
 - Immediate feedback and alert confirmation

+### Hoover (Summary Feature)
+- When you hoover the cursor over a cover image, a short summary synopsis of the book is displayed.
+- If no synopsis is available; the message "No summary available appears"
 ---

 ##  Technologies Used